How To Reduce Ping/Latency In Games On Windows 10?

-Updates are basically a great thing, but if your Windows starts to download the updates in the middle of your gaming time then it might cause the high ping problems.
-In this part we are going to show you how you can disable Windows Update service or how to change the way how Windows delivers updates.
-You can use one of the methods or both of them altogether.
+Updates are useful and important, but if Windows starts to download updates during gaming, it might cause high ping problems.
+In this section, we show how you can disable the Windows Update service or change how Windows delivers updates.
+You can use one of the methods or both together.

-Windows Services (also know as services.msc), are used to modify how Windows services run on your system.
+Windows Services (also know as services.msc) are used to modify how Windows services run on your system.
 These services are responsible for running available programs and managing many system settings and resources.
 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
-You need to access Windows Services in order to stop the Windows Update service.
+You need to access Windows Services to stop the Windows Update service.
 Type "run" in Search and click the "Run" result.